Palma de Mallorca 3-Day Itinerary: How to Plan a Fantastic Long Weekend

 You enter through the gate in the corner closest to the cathedral, facing the sea.
 We wandered around on our own with an audio guide, which was good enough with some interesting insights and we just moved on when we wanted, which I prefer to getting chaperoned around by a guide.
 The self-guided tour inside the palace took us about 45 minutes.

 What used to be a Moorish stronghold is now an official residence of the Kings of Spain.
-You can even see the King’s desk!
+You can even see the King’s desk and feel like part of the Spanish royal family!
 Moorish architecture is always stunning (for the best of the best of it, see my Best Places to Visit in Andalusia and be prepared to get your mind blown), though the Royal Palace of La Almudaina is much less intricately decorated than a typical Moorish palace, as it’s mix of Moorish and Gothic styles.
 Quite minimalist for a palace, actually.

 You can admire about 20 different rooms and the view of the harbor, with the bonus of having a place to cool off if it is one of Mallorca’s hotter months.
-And that can apparently be any month, really—I went at the end of October last time and it was still scorching hot!
+And that can apparently be any month, really—I went at the end of October last time and it was still scorching hot (Mallorca really is a year-round destination)!
 Don’t skip the palace’s gardens, which used to be used to grow vegetables for the royals.

 Mallorca cathedral, Palma de Mallorca itinerary, photo by Next Level of Travel